marioszih/Movie-Blog/README.md

 # Movie-Blog

-This is a symfony project developed so i could learn the framework and the php programming language. <br>
+This is a symfony project developed so i could learn the symfony framework and the php programming language. <br>